flatiron/viewful/README.md

 ## Presenter Example: Click a Button to trigger Alert

+Assuming there a view on the hard-disk, [like this](https://github.com/flatiron/viewful/tree/master/examples/swig/view/creature/inputs)

-- myview
+- inputs
  - button.html
  - button.js

 ### button.html

-*using [wwig](http://paularmstrong.github.com/swig/) for this example, but it could be any [engine](https://github.com/flatiron/viewful/tree/master/lib/engines)*
+*using [swig](http://paularmstrong.github.com/swig/) for this example, but it could be any [engine](https://github.com/flatiron/viewful/tree/master/lib/engines)*

 ```html
 <div>